nicholas-fedor/shoutrrr/docs/services/push/gotify/index.md

 - **1**: High priority
 - **2 to 10**: Very high priority (may trigger special handling like persistent notifications)

 Higher priority notifications typically appear more prominently and may bypass quiet hours or notification filters.
-Values outside the -2 to 10 range may be accepted but are typically clamped by the Gotify server.
+The priority can be set to a value between 0 and 10, where 0 is the lowest priority and 10 is the highest.
+Negative values have special meanings in some clients.

 ### Custom Title